jnunez2301/TOP/cvApp/README.md

 Decided to use this feature to be able to download the component CvElement.jsx so the user can have a copy of this CV.

-## Forgot the delete btn and i'm just going to move on from this.